csci596team/parallel-sudoku/README.md

 ### Experiments and Results

+Finally we have done scalability analysis of this sudoku solver.
+We conduct experiment on 16 by 16 sudoku.

 **Execution Time for 16x16 Sudoku**

 ![exec_time_16](pic/exec_time_16.png)

+Sudoku solver achieved minimum execution time with 6 threads.

 **Speed Up for 16x16 Sudoku**

 ![speed_up_16](pic/speed_up_16.png)

+Speed up is defined as the ratio of single thread runtime to multithread runtime.
+Sudoku solver achieved best speed up with 6 threads.

 **Efficiency for 16x16 Sudoku**

 ![efficiency_16](pic/efficiency_16.png)

+Efficiency is defined as the ratio of speedup to the number of processors.
+Efficiency measures the fraction of time for which a processor is usefully utilized.
+We get the best efficiency when using 4 threads.